eira-fransham/bevy_mod_scripting_qcvm/crates/quakec/README.md

 #### Is this a meme

 No, I actually have a goal in mind and am taking this project seriously.
-You could use this to write a web server in QuakeC though and I do think that's very funny.
+You could use this to write a web server in QuakeC, though, and I do think that's very funny.

 #### Should I write my game in QuakeC then?